vince-CV/multi-sensor_obstacle_fusion/2. Camera/README.md

 * Last, test the various algorithms in different combinations and compare them with regard to some performance measures.

 <img src="2D_Feature_Matching/images/O_B.png" width="1000" height="150" />

+### Project 2: Track Object In 3D Space
+Detect and track objects from the benchmark KITTI dataset.
+Classify those objects and project them into three dimensions.
+Fuse those projections together with lidar data to create 3D objects to track over time.

 ## Dependencies for Running Locally